CMCD1996/Portfolio/resume.md

 * Built an Excel-based 3rd party storage optimisation model to optimise ExxonMobil’s sales strategy from an onshore storage facility.
 The model compares different sales strategies, informs how to maximise gas revenue, and ensures ExxonMobil meet their gas storage contractual obligations

-* Discussed negotiations between ExxonMobil and Governments, the drilling of new wells in the Gippsland Basin, and competitive pricing strategies in weekly team meetings
+* Discussed geopolitical strategies, the drilling of new wells in the Gippsland Basin and competitive pricing strategies in weekly team meetings

 * Completed Heli-Sea, Onshore, Offshore, and Fire Fighting training